Comparative study of 1D and 2D convolutional neural network models with attribution analysis for gravitational wave detection from compact binary coalescences: Results and Discussion

 We further calculated the detection sensitivity for each signal type as a function of network SNR.
 Figure~\ref{fig:tpr} shows the sensitivity curves for the three models at a fixed FAP of 0.001.
 The 1D model's sensitivity is on par with that reported in Ref.~\cite{ref:Qiu2023}, where the model was trained using single-detector input.
 Their model's sensitivity saturates at a single-detector SNR of $\rho_{\text{L1}}\geq 8$ for BBH signals, at $\rho_{\text{L1}}\geq 10$ for NSBH signals, and at $\rho_{\text{L1}}\geq 13$ for BNS signals.
 Our 1D model, however, reaches saturation for BBH signals at $\rho_{\text{net}}\geq 12$, for NSBH signals at $\rho_{\text{net}}\geq 17$, and for BNS signals at $\rho_{\text{net}}\geq 22$.
 Given that the network SNR of three detectors is roughly $\sqrt{3}$ times that of a single-detector SNR, the performance of our 1D model is consistent with their model.
 The ensemble model further enhances this performance, lowering the saturation SNRs to 10 for BBH signals, 14 for NSBH signals, and 21 for BNS signals.

-\subsection{Feature Map}
+\subsection{Feature map}

 We extract feature maps from the final convolutional layers.
 Since these vectors are fed into fully connected layers to make predictions, these feature maps represent the characteristics of each class.
 Figures~\ref{fig:t_sne_1d} and \ref{fig:t_sne_2d} display the t-SNE projections of the feature maps for the trained 1D and 2D models, respectively.
-For these visualizations, we randomly selected 2000 samples from the test set.
+For these visualizations, we randomly selected 200 samples from the test set.
 In the figures, the size of each marker representing a signal sample is proportional to its SNR.
 Smaller markers indicate lower SNR signals, while larger markers correspond to higher SNR signals.

-In the 1D model, high-SNR BBH and NSBH samples are distinctly separated from the noise cluster, indicating effective classification of these signals.
+Figure~\ref{fig:t_sne_1d} shows that the high-SNR BBH and NSBH samples are distinctly separated from the noise cluster, indicating effective classification of these signals by the 1D model.
 However, BNS samples are observed to be closer to the noise cluster, suggesting less clear differentiation for this signal type.
 Low-SNR signals across all types are more diffusely distributed within the noise cluster.
-In contrast, the 2D model demonstrates an improved ability to separate not only the BBH and NSBH signals but also the BNS signals from the noise cluster.
+In contrast, Fig.~\ref{fig:t_sne_2d} indicates that the 2D model has an improved ability to separate not only the BBH and NSBH signals but also the BNS signals from the noise cluster.
 This indicates that the 2D model may be more proficient at identifying features of BNS signals compared to the 1D model.

 Additionally, we explored embedding the feature maps into a three-dimensional space.
 However, this analysis revealed similar characteristics to those observed in the two-dimensional embeddings.